ssilverm/mfo-static-website/pages/photo-contest.md

 <h3>Competition FAQs</h3>
 <ul>
+<li>Q: Can Maker Faire Exhibitors participate in this contest? <BR>A: Absolutely, but the photo must be of you, your, exhibit or your exhibit helpers, not of Maker Faire attendees at your exhibit.</li><br>

-<li>Q: I have a question not answered here or feedback - who can I contact? <BR>A: Please email us at makers@makerfaireorlando.com and include AI ART CONTEST in the subject line.</li>
+<li>Q: I have a question not answered here or feedback - who can I contact? <BR>A: Please email us at makers@makerfaireorlando.com and include PHOTO CONTEST in the subject line.</li>
 </ul>

 </div></div></div></section>